iQuHACK/2023_IonQ_Remote/README.md

 By the time we realized this, we had already trained the classifier, and we didn't have time to change it.

 The other problem with our solution for part 1 is that we are using 9 qubit gate (instead of multiple 2-qubit gates).
 Circuit decomposition was taking too long for this (~4 mins) and we didn't have enough time to implement this from the 2-qubit gates.
+Because of this reason we disabled the assertion in the quantum gate calculation method.

 TODO:
 second part